artsandmetaphysics/goodlifeodyssey/meditations/the-mission-driven-life.md

 What do we owe wider humanity?
 Can a good person focus only on oneself, family, and friends?

 For example, my career has been rewarding---our children are fed, educated, and even entertained.
 We own a house.
-We saved, so we won't need to work until we bend.
+We saved, so we won't need to work until we are bent.
 But we would like to travel, own art, and buy a summer home.

 Would it be selfish to continue spending nearly all our wealth on ourselves?
 I think it would be.
 We owe our surplus wealth and, what is more difficult, time, to others.
 What is a surplus?
 And how should we help?